Population Genetics: the Hardy-Weinberg Principle

 Measuring Evolutionary Change: the Hardy-Weinberg Equilibrium Principle

-Also recall that each individual is a diploid, carrying two copies (alleles) of each gene.
+Also recall that in a sexually reproducing population, each individual is a diploid, carrying two copies (alleles) of each gene.
+Let’s imagine a population of pea plants.
 Assume that the entire population only has two variants, or alleles, for a gene for yellow or green pea color.
 Individuals that carry at least one Y allele have yellow coloration, while those who carry two copies of the y allele are green.
-In the figure below, the frequency of the y allele is q, and the frequency of the Y allele is p, and p + q = 1.
-The Hardy-Weinberg analysis in the lower half of the figure models the result of random mating in the absence of selection, drift, mutation or migration (eg, in the absence of evolution).
-The progeny generation will have genotype frequencies in the following proportions:
+In other words, yellow plants can have genotypes YY or Yy, while green plants have genotype yy.
+In the figure below, the frequency of the y allele is q, and the frequency of the Y allele is p.
+Because there are only Y and y alleles, p and q represent the entire population, and p and q sum to 1 (p + q = 1).

-• frequency of YY = p^2
+• frequency of YY = p2

 • frequency of Yy = 2pq

-• frequency of yy = q^2
+• frequency of yy = q2

 1. allele frequencies will not change from one generation to the next (recall our definition of biological evolution), and